 Although education requirements are demanding, it is possible to complete an education major and fulfill the Honors Program requirements in eight semesters.
-The chair of the Education Department should be consulted in planning support courses.
+The director of the School of Education should be consulted in planning support courses.
 Students pursuing a degree in music education are able to fulfill both education and Honors Program requirements because they complete only two support courses.
 They do complete all other Honors Program requirements.